metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

                 obj1, obj2, check_like=True, check_less_precise=digits_precision
             )

-Though concrete types are implemented as classes, they have no instances in metagraph.
+Though concrete types are implemented as classes, they have no instances in Metagraph.

-They are classes with attributes and class methods used by the metagraph resolver to find optimal translations paths.
+They are classes with attributes and class methods used by the Metagraph resolver to find optimal translations paths.

-These classes are merely tools used by the metagraph resolver to determine  how to handle the Python datastructures described by the concrete type.
+These classes are merely tools used by the Metagraph resolver to determine  how to handle the Python datastructures described by the concrete type.

 The attribute *value_type* is used to associate a Python type with the concrete type.